kairosity/rest-api-blog/README.md

 # Site Wide:
 - Fully responsive navbar with 3 links.
 - Search form successfully queries the blog posts for keywords and returns the results ordered by most recent first.
 - Fully responsive dummy footer replete with social media & 3 sets of other dummy links.
+- Fully responsive navbar with conditional navigation:
+  - If a user is logged in they see a link to "home", another to their dashboard and one to 'logout'.
+  - If a user is not logged in, they see 3 links: "Home", "Register" & "Login".

 ## Landing Page Features:
 - A header and page intro with content hinting.